Blog>Cost Guides>How much does a septic tank inspection cost in the UK?

 How much does a septic tank inspection cost in the UK?

 If you’re interested in buying a property with a septic tank, it’s a good idea to have a septic tank inspection carried out.
-This can also be useful if you already live in a rural home with a septic tank, or if you’re preparing to sell your property.
+But how much will a septic tank inspection cost?
+Keep reading to find out.

-A septic tank survey assesses the condition of the unit, pipework and connected systems.
+A septic tank survey assesses the condition of the unit, pipework, and connected systems.
 It’s all to make sure your tank is working as it should and to prevent costly problems further down the line.
+We look at the average septic tank inspection cost in the UK to help plan your budget accordingly.

 How much is a septic tank inspection?